-Schools of Veterinary Medicine have similar prerequisite courses as do medical schools, except that veterinary schools typically also require statistics, animal nutrition, and upper level Biology courses.
+Schools of Veterinary Medicine have similar prerequisite courses as do medical and dental schools.
+Veterinary schools typically require statistics, animal nutrition, and upper level Biology courses along with introductory year-long courses in biology and chemistry.
 It is also recommended that pre-veterinary students also take courses in physiology and comparative anatomy.
 Most veterinary schools require a minimum of 300 hours of shadowing experience with a licensed veterinarian.
 Pre-veterinary students are also required to take the Graduate Record Exam (GRE) prior to applying to veterinary school.
-Pre-veterinary students should also demonstrate leadership qualities such as those obtained by serving on the executive committee of the pre-veterinary club, Cub Animalia.
+Pre-veterinary students should also demonstrate leadership qualities such as those obtained by serving on the executive committee of the pre-veterinary club, Club Animalia.
 Students should select potential veterinary schools early in their undergraduate career in order to adequately prepare to apply during their senior year.